 The Myo armband (see Figure 5) used in this project is a device that works collecting muscles activity via 8 units of stainless steel sEMG sensors, and arm position from an Inertial Measurement Unit (IMU).
-The Myo armband is worn on the user's forearm and can provide raw sEMG data related with the intended movement at a sample rate of 200 Hz, and IMU data at a sample rate of 50 Hz.
+The Myo armband is worn on the user's forearm and it can provide raw sEMG data related with the intended movement at a sample rate of 200 Hz, and IMU data at a sample rate of 50 Hz.
 The communication between Myo and computer is made via Bluetooth using an included USB bluetooth adapter, a dongle.
-The first time the user wears the armband it is necessary conduct a brief calibration, to armband which is made through the Myo software development kit (SDK) installed previously on the PC.

-Figure 5.
-Myo armband.
+The first time the user wears the armband it is necessary conduct a brief calibration to armband which is made through the Myo software development kit (SDK) installed previously on the PC.
+Figure 5 - Myo armband.

 The Myo armband promptly recognizes 6 different hand gestures, wave in, wave out, double tap, fist, spread fingers and rest gestures.
 In this work, it was used only three of the six gestures, wave in, wave out and spread fingers, as shown in Figure 6.
-The use of this gestures are associated with the control strategy and are described in details in the next section.

-Figure 6.
-Hand postures used in the control loop: (a) wave in, (b) wave out, and (c) spread fingers.
+The use of this gestures is associated with the control strategy and are described in details in the next section.
+Figure 6 - Hand postures used in the control loop: (a) wave in, (b) wave out, and (c) spread fingers.

-To have easily access the data from the Myo, it was used the simplified m-code class called MyoMex (Tomaszewski, 2016).
+To have easily access the data from the Myo, it was used the simplified m-code class called MyoMex (TOMASZEWSKI, 2016).
 MyoMex is a package that enables to stream data from Myo at up to 50 Hz (IMU) and 200 Hz (EMG and meta data) into MatLab environment and Simulink.

-2.6 Control Strategy

-The control strategy was implemented to be as simple as possible.
+2.6 CONTROL STRATEGY The control strategy was implemented to be as simple as possible.
 Using the Myo armband, the muscles activity is continuously measured and used to close, open, or hold the glove position, considering the user's intention.
 The Myo armband detects the muscles activity related to the intention of flexion or extension of the wrist, and the states are deduced from the signals acquired using the MyoMex package, which in turn, runs into MatLab.
 With the states extracted, the strategy of control was designed using a state machine of three states as shown in Figure 7.
+Figure 7 - Main thread flowchart showing the logic control of the system.
+Note: Wave in Gesture = Extension Movement; Wave out Gesture = Flexion Movement.